seanbenhur/ames-housing/README.md

 * Download this repo https://github.com/seanbenhur/ames-housing
 * Go back to http://localhost:8888, load your Notebook into Jupyter and run it.
 That's it!

-## Some of the techniques that are done in this notebook,
+## Some of the visualizations that are done in this notebook, for preprocessing Techniques
 ### Correlation
 ![Correlation](https://github.com/seanbenhur/ames-housing/blob/master/images/heatmap.png)
 ### Missing Values